Mine-and-blade-admin/Battlegear2/README.md

     + Shield Blocking
     + Shield Bash
     + Arrows being stuck in Shields
+    + Enchantments
 * Quivers
     +Quivers are the "current project" They are not released to the public yet

 **Note from nerd-boy:** I am not 100% happy with the way we are syncing items.
 It works now by sending a packet with all the "battle items" to each player that is viewing a player every 60 ticks.
 I am not sure if this will be too much or not.
 Although right now I cannot think of another way to do it that doesn't require more bytecode manipulation.
 I think we already have enough AccessTransformers planed to keep us busy without adding more that we may in fact not need.

 **What does not work**
-* Some of themore "advanced" quiver features +Rendering on the back
+* Some of the more "advanced" quiver features +Rendering on the back
     +Support for multiple types of arrows in the same quiver